as3lang/www.as3lang.org/README.md

 #### What can we do with it ?

-Build software in large sense of the term.
+Build software in the large sense of the term.

 #### Do I need to compile it ?

-Yes, AS3 is in gneeral compiled to bytecode and executed by a runtime.
+Yes, AS3 is in general compiled to bytecode and executed by a runtime.

 #### What compilers are available ?